webmasterdevlin/devlinduldulao.pro/src/content/blog/doing-internalization-in-angular.md

 For multiple languages, you should duplicate the messages.xlf file and rename each one to include the locale identifier (e.g., messages.es.xlf for Spanish).

-## STEP 5: CONFIGURE ANGULAR TO USE TRANSLATIONS
+## Step 5: Configure Angular to use translations

 Once your translations are ready, you need to instruct Angular to use them.
 This can be achieved by adjusting the Angular compiler's configuration.